arminlambda/LeetCode-problem-solutions/README.md

 # LeetCode-problem-solutions
-All the LeetCode solutions i have done.
-Repository is updated weekly.
+All the LeetCode solutions I have done.
+The repository is updated weekly.

+Some code might not pass all the tests on the LeetCode website, since I solve the problems on my own engine for easier debugging.